1

 What are the top 5 freelancing jobs?

 Freelance stagehands often find opportunities in event production, theater, concerts, film and television, and corporate events.
-These roles typically require skills in setup, lighting, sound, and equipment handling, with flexible schedules and the use of specialized tools.
-The top freelancing jobs vary by industry demand and individual expertise.
+These roles typically require skills in setup, lighting, sound, and equipment handling, with flexible schedules and the use of tools like lighting consoles and audio gear.
+The top freelancing jobs vary by industry demand and individual expertise, but these areas are consistently in high demand for freelance work.

 What is the difference between Freelance Stagehand vs Freelance Lighting Technician?